connorrothschild/v3/content/posts/svelte-and-d3.md

 }
 ```

 By contrast, D3 reduces the length of our code by a factor of 5, and allows us to write in a way that *just makes sense*.
-Here, we literally select every circle and change its fill.
+Here, we select every circle and change its fill.

 ```js
 d3.selectAll("circle").style("fill", "white")